ylesia-wu/power-outage-analysis/README.md

 Test Statistics: Since `RES.PERCEN` is a numeric variable.
 We used Kolmogorov-Smirnov statistic as the test statistics.
 Observed Statistics: 0.05247542540358801

-We also drew distribution plots for these two distributions.
+We also drew distribution plots of these two distributions.

 <iframe src="assets/res_percen_demand_missing.html" width=800 height=600 frameBorder=0></iframe>

 <iframe src="assets/res_percen_demand_not_missing.html" width=800 height=600 frameBorder=0></iframe>

 Under the hood, ks_2samp used permutation tests to shuffle the missingness of `DEMAND.LOSS.MW` and got the p-value of 0.23392391909317375.